 Next, we note that the subscript $n$ in $T_n$ may be a little confusing, since $T_n$ is a weighted average of the $Y_i$'s in $\mathcal D_{\ell}$ only.
 However, $T_n$ depends on the entire data set $\mathcal D_n$, as the rest of the data is used to set up the original machines $r_{k,1}, \dots, r_{k,M}$.
-Finally, and most importantly, it should be noticed that the combined estimator $T_n$ is nonlinear with respect to the basic estimators $r_{k,m}$'s.
-This makes it very different from techniques derived from model selection or convex and linear aggregation literature.
+Most importantly, it should be noticed that the combined estimator $T_n$ is nonlinear with respect to the basic estimators $r_{k,m}$.
 As such, it is inspired by the preliminary work of \citet{Moj1999} in the supervised classification context.

 In addition, let us mention that, in the definition of the weights \eqref{eq:weights}, all original estimators are invited to have the same, equally valued opinion on the importance of the observation $\bX_i$ (within the range of $\varepsilon_{\ell}$) for the corresponding $Y_i$ to be integrated in the combination $T_n$.
-However, this unanimity constraint may be relaxed by imposing, for example, that a fixed fraction $\alpha\in \{1/M,2/M,\dots,1\}$ of the machines agree on the importance of $\bX_i$.
+However, this unanimity constraint may be relaxed by imposing, for example, that a fixed fraction $\alpha\in \{1/M,2/M,\dots,1\}$ of the machines agrees on the importance of $\bX_i$.
 In that case, the weights take the more sophisticated form

 It turns out that adding the parameter $\alpha$ does not change the asymptotic properties of $T_n$, provided $\alpha\to 1$.
-Thus, to keep a sufficient degree of clarity in the mathematical statements and subsequent proofs, we have decided to consider only the case $\alpha=1$ (i.e., unanimity).
-We leave as an exercise extension of the results to more general values of $\alpha$.
+Thus, to keep a sufficient degree of clarity in the mathematical statements and subsequent proofs, we have decided to consider only the case $\alpha=1$ (\emph{i.e.}, unanimity).
+Extension of the results to more general values of $\alpha$ is left for future work.
 On the other hand, as highligthed by \autoref{section:cobra}, $\alpha$ has a nonnegligible impact on the performance of the combined estimator.
 Accordingly, we will discuss in \autoref{section:cobra} an automatic procedure to select this extra parameter.